 "Through this scheme, I was able to develop the necessary skills for journalism and got a real taste of how journalism really is.
 Not only did I get to experience what journalists do, I also improved my skills in writing.
 I am very thankful for this amazing opportunity and it will be an experience I will never forget!"
 Ying Hang Zeng, Walthamstow School for Girls

-"It was a pleasure to have been involved in this tremendous experience, by taking part in the Young Reporter Scheme.
+"It was a pleasure to have been involved in this tremendous experience.
 I have learned many new skills in which I intend to use in the future and will benefit me greatly.
 This scheme has inspired me to become even more imaginative and confident which are significant qualities to have.
 Without a doubt, I would encourage EVERYONE to have a go at this exciting experience.
 You never know, you may find a hidden talent of yours!"
 Iris Zaganjori, Walthamstow School For Girls

 "Working with the 'This is Local London' and 'Young Reporters' has been a great experience and it was such a wonderful time.
 Thankyou."
 Jeyanathan Jeyanthan, Welling School